 In addition to the above isotopes, we also support conjugation with fluorophores as well as ‘cold’ radiolabeling with non-radioactive elements.

-- Radiotracers are produced at two US sites and one UK site.
+Radiotracers are produced internally at three US sites and one UK site.
 Local distribution is available (please inquire for information/availability).

 The Invicro chemistry team has extensive expertise in the production and distribution of radiopharmaceuticals in the US, following GMP, USP 823, and CFR part 212 regulations.
 We can produce multiple PET and SPECT tracers per day on the scale needed to satisfy clinical and non-clinical studies.

 In addition to internal production, Invicro has expertise in the set up and management of radiotracer production sites in the United States, Europe and Australia.
 This includes:

 - Production and quality control validations